 That English pub has no connection with the rowdy beer halls of Australia, where a beer monopoly stooge throws you a drink, and tells you to get out before the police arrive.
 The English pub does not have [as the Australian hotel] buff-coloured tiles and miles of glittering mirrors.
 It is very small, very old, and very quiet.
 The pub I am thinking about has a bar not more than 12 feet long.
 Its top is a piece of polished jarrah, which has a deep red lustre as a result of many decades of polishing.
 Handles of beer pumps are big and white, and stick above the bar top….
 Your order is half a pint of bitter, which is a darkish fluid, said to contain a percentage of alcohol.
 That percentage, of course, is fixed by the Government, and one can imagine the profound discussion and wide exercise of statesmanship which counsels just how little alcohol can be left in English beer without undermining British confidence.
 That is not intended to be funny.
 It is part of my submission that the principal factor which has held the British together, kept them sane during long, dreary years of blackout, has been the English pub, and that the British Government knows that very well, and is wise and judicious in its regulation.

 Much has changed since these lines were penned.
 Every year the U.K. media describes in fevered detail the unhinged behaviour of the British high street at Christmas and the New Year.
-It’s a different world from Blunden’s orderly pub of small measures, high prices, and quiet conversation.
+It’s a different world from Blunden’s orderly pubs of small measures, high prices, and quiet conversation.

 Beer during the war was about 3.5% alcohol (see Ron Pattinson’s useful analyses), which encouraged restraint.
-In 1943 the whisky and gin bottles behind the bar were mostly empty due to requirements of the war economy.
+In 1943 the whisky and gin bottles behind the bar were mostly empty, due to requirements of the war economy.

 Godfrey Blunden never returned to Australia.
 He married a French citizen and moved to New York to work for Time magazine.
 He issued numerous novels, and made his final home in France before passing away at 90 in 1996.

 That said, riotous behaviour and unhinged drinking are nothing new in British life.
-One can trace them intermittently from Tudor times (at least) to the present.
+One may trace them intermittently from Tudor times (at least) to the present.
 Hogarth’s depiction of destructive gin boozing is a well-known example.
 Beer during the 1800s was plenty strong, and Henry Mayhew among others noted the toll in splintered families and debtor’s prison.